Cryptographers and privacy advocates have always been searching for the Holy grail of anonymous online transactions.

-This of course goes both ways.
-When you send funds the source of the funds is not recognised as your own public address.
-Hence, nobody is able to tell that you sent Monero to someone else on the network.
-These a dresses are termed “stealth” addressees and are known by no one.
+This, of course, goes both ways.
+When you send funds, the source of the funds is not recognised as your public address.
+Hence, nobody can tell that you sent Monero to someone else on the network.
+These addresses are termed “stealth” addresses and are known by no one.

 Finding Your Monero

 Of course, the recipient has to be able to claim his / her funds from the stealth wallet.
-In order for the recipient to receive these funds they have to scan the Monero blockchain to find their transaction.
-In order to do this they use something called a “secret view key”.
+In order for the recipient to receive these funds, they have to scan the Monero blockchain to find their transaction.
+They do this with a private view key.
 This checks each transaction to see which of those apply to the receiver.
 This key allows the user to see all the incoming transactions to the wallet but not the outgoing ones.

 This secret key is only known by the receiver.
-This means that no one else is able to look into the blockchain and identify any payment that was not related to them.
+This means that no one else can look into the blockchain and identify any payment that was not related to them.
 You can also give this secret key to someone else and they can also scan the blockchain to see if any funds were sent to them.

 With the transaction above, there is an unlinkability.
-What this means is that no one who is viewing the Monero blockchain is able to link a transaction to your public address.
+What this means is that no one who is viewing the Monero blockchain can link a transaction to your public address.
 However, the original sender of the coin is still able to see when the recipient is sending funds.
-In order to avoid this Monero uses “ring signatures”.
+In order to avoid this, Monero uses “ring signatures”.

 These signatures are what allow the transaction mixing.
-When the sender sends a transaction, they randomly selects other user funds to also appear in the transaction.
+When the sender sends a transaction, the protocol randomly selects other user funds to also appear in the transaction.
 Hence, these senders could also be a source of the funds that are being sent.

 When using these ring signatures, no one can tell who is actually sending the funds, not even the person who originally sent the funds to the recipient.